SSWConsulting/SSW.Rules.Content/rules/do-you-use-meaningful-pbi-titles/rule.md

 Regardless of whether or not you choose to adopt the emoji language, you should always be mindful of the title's text.
 Always ask yourself: can a developer (or Product Owner) interpret the task and its importance without needing to dive into the details?

+### Don't

+- ❌ Write a novel in the title
+- ❌ Be generic (e.g. "Fix bug in site")
+- ❌ Ignore the importance of urgent PBIs

 ### Do

 - ✅ Identify the bugs (e.g. "Bug" and/or 🐛)